Seahawks sign free agent defensive tackle Jamie Meder, a former Cleveland Brown

 Seahawks added some competition on the defensive line with the addition of Meder, who has started 17 games in his career.

 The Seahawks on Monday signed free agent defensive tackle Jamie Meder, a veteran of 43 games with the Cleveland Browns from 2014-17, to a reserve/futures contract.
-That means he will become an official member of the team when the new league year begins on March 13.
+That means he will become an official member of the team when the new league year begins March 13.

-Meder, listed at 6-2, 308, started 15 games for the Browns in 2016 and two more in 2017 but was waived in the cutdown to 53-man rosters last September and did not play in 2018.
-He had suffered a high ankle sprain late in the 2017 season that ended his year after 10 games.
-Prior to that injury he had been rated by Pro Football Focus as the second-best run-stopping defensive tackle in the NFL.
+Meder, listed at 6 feet 2, 308 pounds, started 15 games for the Browns in 2016 and two more in 2017, but was waived in the cut down to a 53-man roster last September and did not play in 2018.
+He suffered a high ankle sprain late in the 2017 season that ended his year after 10 games.
+Before that injury, he was rated by Pro Football Focus as the second-best run-stopping defensive tackle in the NFL.

-“Jamie Meder is probably one of the best run players in the National Football League,” Cleveland defensive coordinator Gregg Williams was quoted as saying prior to the 2018 season by Cleveland.com.
+“Jamie Meder is probably one of the best run players in the National Football League,” Cleveland defensive coordinator Gregg Williams said before the 2018 season, according to Cleveland.com.

-Wrote PFF about Meder in October, 2017: “Well known among Browns’ fans for blocking the potentially-game-tying field goal in the team’s victory over the Chargers a year ago (he was named the AFC Special Teams Player of the Week late in the 2016 season after blocking a field goal that helped the Browns beat San Diego) Meder has found a home as a rotational player on a Browns’ line that has produced the second-most run stops (53) among defensive lines this year.
+Pro Football Focus had this to say about Meder in October of 2017: “Well known among Browns fans for blocking the potentially game-tying field goal in the team’s victory over the Chargers a year ago (he was named the AFC special teams player of the week late in the 2016 season after blocking a field goal that helped the Browns beat San Diego), Meder has found a home as a rotational player on a Browns line that has produced the second-most run stops (53) among defensive lines this year.
 He’s played 51 run defense snaps, accounted for seven stops, and ranks second among interior linemen with a run stop percentage of 13.7 percent.”

 Most Read Sports Stories